Growing Zucchini Indoors

 Medium Water: Water when the soil is dry to the touch.
 Likes the soil to remain moist but not soaked.

-Difficult: Zucchini requires lots of lighting that can be hard to achieve as well as being a large plant that requires frequent pruning when grown indoors.
+Difficult: Zucchini requires lots of lighting that can be hard to achieve as well as being a large plant that requires frequent pruning making it hard to grow indoors.

-By far the most important aspect to growing Zucchini is lighting.
-You need a lot of sunlight to grow a zucchini, although you can always grow lights.
+By far the most important aspect of growing Zucchini is lighting.
+You need a lot of sunlight to grow zucchini, although you can always use grow lights.
 If you’re confident you can provide the lighting needed then read on to learn how to start growing zucchini indoors.

 Choosing The Right Variety